awsdocs/aws-cloudhsm-user-guide/doc_source/key-attribute-table.md

 ## Additional Details<a name="key-attribute-table-details"></a>

 **Key check value \(kcv\)**
 The *key check value* \(KCV\) is an 8\-byte hash or checksum of a key\.
 The HSM calculates a KCV when it generates the key\.
-You can also calculate a KCV outside of the HSM, such as after you export a key, and then compare the KCV values to confirm the identity and integrity of the key\.
+You can also calculate a KCV outside of the HSM, such as after you export a key\.
+You can then compare the KCV values to confirm the identity and integrity of the key\.
 To get the KCV of a key, use getAttribute\.
 AWS CloudHSM uses the following standard method to generate a key check value:

 + **Symmetric keys**: First 8 bytes of the result of encrypting 16 zero\-filled bytes with the key\.